 Johns Hopkins brought the European university model to America, becoming the country’s first research university and setting the standard for American doctoral education.
 Training PhDs is a defining feature of our legacy, so it’s imperative that our schools and our entire community work together to chart a graduate education strategy that not only aspires to best practices but defines those practices.

 Since our last Ten by Twenty progress report, the university has positioned itself to better serve its graduate student population, both when they are here and when they are entering the job market.
-We have put new measures in place to strengthen our graduate programs, and we are working harder than ever to prepare today’s scholars for the professional landscape of tomorrow.
+We have made more data available to our students and put new measures in place to strengthen our graduate programs, and we are working harder than ever to prepare today’s scholars for the professional landscape of tomorrow.

 Attract the very best faculty and staff in the world through a welcoming and inclusive environment that values performance and celebrates professional achievement.

 The university’s faculty and staff are the bedrock of our institution, grounding our research, teaching, and service.
 More than any other factor, our ability to attract, support, and, perhaps most important, retain faculty and staff will determine our future for decades to come.
-We must commit ourselves to practices and programs, so we are able to recruit faculty and staff who honor the standards of our best.
+We must commit ourselves to practices and programs that enable us to recruit faculty and staff who honor our standards.

-Since the first Ten by Twenty progress report, the university has launched a Faculty Diversity Initiative, devoted more attention to new approaches for mentoring junior faculty, and created awards programs that celebrate and support innovative faculty members, all while continuing to make Johns Hopkins a place known for supporting work-life balance so faculty and staff want not just to begin their careers at Hopkins but also to finish them here.
+Since the second Ten by Twenty progress report, the university has doubled its commitment to two awards programs that celebrate and support innovative faculty members, while following a roadmap for meaningful and lasting progress toward increased diversity and inclusion.
+We are striving to make Johns Hopkins a place that faculty and staff call home not just for part of their careers but for their whole professional life.